Rehabilitation Medicine

 Contact Person: PD Dr. A. Salzwedel

-Cooperation: Brandenburg Klinik, Bernau
+Cooperation: Brandenburg Clinic, Bernau

 Lyso- and sphingolipids and the metabolic syndrome